configdotsys/control-theory-reference/root-locus-cascade-compensation.md

 # Root Locus Design - Cascade Compensation

+*Author: Percival Segui*\
+*Prepared as an independent technical reference.*

+*Engineering notes compiled and derived from standard classical control theory.*

+---

 Systems that apply the error signal directly to the plant implement **proportional control**.

 Systems that apply the time integral of the error implement **integral control**.